 Welcome To Your Digital Wallet

-Redesign Coinme's mobile-focused wallet interface, helping users manage their cryptocurrency funds.
+Redesign a client's mobile-focused wallet interface, supporting wallet users managing their cryptocurrency funds.

 Mood board Creation, User Interviews, User Surveys, SWOT analysis, Affinity Mapping, Persona Creation, Task Scenario, Usability Testing, Iteration & Synthesis